-BCAA 2:1:1 - Aid Protein Synthesis & Recovery with Fermented Ideal 2:1:1 Ratio BCAA*
+BCAA 2:1:1 - Fermented BCAAs to Aid in Protein Synthesis & Enhanced Recovery With a Proven 2:1:1 Ratio.*

 To maximize your results, check out our Fat Loss Starter Kit, which includes these three products in one convenient bundle.
 You’ll have everything you need to reveal your new set of abs before you even plan your first trip to the beach.